 Jeff Epping has been Director of Horticulture at Olbrich Botanical Gardens for over 25 years.
-He oversees the horticultural operations and garden designs of over ten inspirational display gardens, show-casing the best plants for south-central Wisconsin.
+He oversees the horticultural operations and garden designs of over ten inspirational display gardens, showcasing the best plants for south-central Wisconsin.
 Epping and his staff practice and preach environmentally conscious gardening, which is reflected in their award winning gardens visited by over 350,000 visitors a year.
 Olbrich’s designs utilize plants and plant communities that support the food web to create innovative gardens that celebrate the region, enhance the senses, and satisfy our innate desire to connect with the natural world.
 A graduate of the University of Wisconsin-Madison, Epping holds bachelor’s and master’s degrees in Ornamental Horticulture and regularly lectures and teaches throughout the country on great garden plants and designs for northern gardens.

 Tim Richardson is a writer, historian and critic specializing in gardens and art.
 Internationally recognized as a leading authority on landscape design and history, he is the author of a number of books on garden topics including The New English Garden, Arcadian Friends: Inventing the English Landscape Garden, Avant Gardeners and (most recently) Sissinghurst: The Dream Garden.
 He is a longstanding garden columnist in The Daily Telegraph and art critic for The Idler magazine.
 He contributes to numerous newspapers and periodicals including Country Life, House and Garden, Gardens Illustrated, the Financial Times and the New York Times.
 In 2016 a selection of his journalism appeared in book form, entitled: You Should Have Been Here Last Week.
-Tim wrote Oxford University’s first landscape-history course, which runs twice a year, and currently teaches London University’s MA Landscape History course.
+Tim wrote Oxford University’s first landscape-history course, which runs twice a year, and he currently teaches on London University’s MA Landscape History course.
 He is the founder and director of the Chelsea Fringe Festival, the “alternative garden festival” that is now in its 10th year.